amboltio/DM-i-AI-2022/README.md

 * <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal">Creating a linux virtual machine</a> <br>
 * <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/use-remote-desktop">Install and configure xrdp to use Remote Desktop</a> <br>
-* <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal#create-an-inbound-security-rule">Create an inbound security Rule</a> (This ensures that the API endpoints can be accessed when submitting)<br>
+* <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal#create-an-inbound-security-rule">Create an inbound security Rule</a> (This ensures that the API endpoints can be accessed when submitting)<br> <br>

+<b>Please make sure to get a server up and running early in the competition, and make sure to get connection to the evaluation service as quickly as possible, so if you have any server related issues, we can catch them early and not close to deadline!</b>

 <h3>What if I have already used my Azure student credits?</h3>